Skip to main content

 The following comparisons are not an exhaustive list of features, and may be inaccurate or out of date, but represent a good starting point for investigation.
 If something is not correct, please create an issue or submit a patch.

 Before diving into our comparisons below, we highly suggest reading monorepo.tools for a deeper insight into monorepos and available tooling.
-Although moon is not included, it's a great resource for learning about the current state of things and the ecosystem.
+It's a great resource for learning about the current state of things and the ecosystem.

 info